Get in Shape for Your Wedding Day

 Eat an apple a day

 Besides keeping a doctor away, apples are said to offer the body an energy boost equivalent to that of one cup of coffee.
-You will also be consuming vitamins, minerals, and fiber that helps your body function better.
+You will also be consuming vitamins, minerals, and fiber that help your body function better.
 As an added benefit, apples can fuel our body with a little extra energy and help us control our blood sugar much longer than a cup of coffee or glass of soda.

 Drink a glass, or two, of water